-(vi) Expenses
+(vii) Expenses

 Expenses are recognised on accrual basis and provisions are made for all known losses and liabilities.

-Expenses incurred on behalf of other companies, in India, for sharing personnel, common services and facilities like premises, telephones, etc. are allocated to them at cost and reduced from respective expenses.
-Similarly, expenses allocation received from other companies is included within respective expense classifications.
+Expenses incurred on behalf of other companies for sharing personnel, common services and facilities like premises, telephones etc, are allocated to them at cost and reduced from respective expenses.

+Similarly, expense allocation received from other companies is included within respective expense classifications.

-(vii) Borrowing costs
+(viii) Borrowing costs